berinaniesh/berinaniesh.github.io/content/tips/install-arch-with-gui.md

 * Mount the partitions of ESP, boot, and other disks/partitions/filesystems at their respective places.

-* Set the number of parallel downloads to 8 (eight) in `/etc/pacman.conf` (This file appears once you install pacman using dnf on the live ISO)
+* Set the number of parallel downloads to 8 (eight) in `/etc/pacman.conf` (This file appears once you install pacman using dnf on the live ISO).
+Also, modern versions of `arch-install-scripts` might have this set to 4 already.

 * The default mirrors were fast enough for me, if it is not for you, edit the mirrorlist and use some local mirrors.